 The Charing Cross Cat Clinic no longer offers declaw services, but is pleased to provide behavioural and environmental support to clients as they train their cats to scratch in acceptable locations.

-Specialty diagnostic procedures such as abdominal ultrasound and gastrointestinal endoscopy are offered in clinic by a traveling veterinary internal medicine specialist.
-Results are often available the same day and will be discussed in detail.
-The cost of these visits includes telephone and email based follow-up support from the veterinary team.
+Specialty diagnostic procedures such as gastrointestinal and urinary tract ultrasound are offered in clinic.
+Results are often available within 5 to 7 business days for non-urgent cases, and within <24 hours for urgent cases.
+The results are reviewed with the client and discussed in detail.
+The cost of these visits includes telephone and email based follow-up support from the feline specialist and veterinary team members.